10up/wp-local-docker-docs/_includes/markdown/WPSnapshots.md

 ## Configuration

 If you have not used WP Snapshots with WP Local Docker yet, you'll first need to configure WP Snapshots with your AWS credentials.
-To configure, run `10updocker wpsnapshots configure <repository>`.
+To configure, run `10updocker wpsnapshots configure <repository>` (e.g. `10updocker wpsnapshots configure 10up`).
 You will then be prompted to enter your AWS credentials and a few other configuration details.
 Once complete, the configuration will be available across all of your WP Local Docker environments.